HydrologicEngineeringCenter/hec-python-library/rtd_docs/classes/PairedData.rst

 Notes
 -----

-PairedData objects may not be store to or retrieved from CWMS databases; they may be stored to and retrieved from HEC-DSS files
+PairedData objects may not be stored to or retrieved from CWMS databases; they may be stored to and retrieved from HEC-DSS files

 Unlike ratings objects: